johnfontaine/chess-tools/README.md

 ## Purpose

-The goal of of this package is to provide useful functionality for those seeking to integrate various chess related datasets.
-This project is not intended to perform analysis its own analysis or serve as a chess engine.
-Instead it is meant as a utlity to bridge different datasources such as games played online, ECO codes, opening books, and engine analysis, and tablebases.
+The goal of of this project is to provide useful functionality for those seeking to integrate various chess related datasets.
+Currently it supports opening books in ABK,Polyglot and, CTG Format.
+It also provides the ability to categorize openings using a PGN formatted database.
+In future releases I hope to support more data sources and formats.

 ## Installation

+    npm install chess-tools

 ## Usage